gcr07/SmartContracts-ETH/README.md

 # string vs bytes

 String se usa para cadenas donde no se este seguro cuanto mide.
 Bytes se usa porque es mas barato ademas se sabe a cuanto esta topado osea lo que mide.
+# ^ before version what it means

+> pragma solidity ^0.4.21.
+What does the caret really mean?
+The short answer is the caret or top hat (^) means the code will be compatible with compiler version from 0.4.
+21 to 0.5